The Confident Eater

 iv) Roast potatoes – sometimes making these smaller and crispier is a win.

-v) Mash can be a challenge (due to the texture), but some children are fine with the processed version like the smiley faces that are crispy on the outside but mash in the middle.
+v) Mash – can be a challenge (due to the texture), but some children are fine with the processed version like the smiley faces that are crispy on the outside but mash in the middle.

 i) Pasta types – if you do have a plain pasta eater then rotating shapes and colours, if possible, is a good idea.

 v) Mac & cheese – some children find basic mac & cheese a win.
-If the basic one is okay, can you add something else small?
+If the basic one is okay, can you add something else that’s small?

 Dinner ideas for very fussy eaters, Judith Yeabsley|Fussy Eating NZ, mac & cheese, #dinnerideasforveryfussyeaters, #dinnersforfussyeaters, #dinnersforforpickyeaters, #theconfidenteater, #fussyeatingNZ, #pickyeatingNZ #helpforpickyeaters, #helpforpickyeating, #recipespickyeaterswilleat, #recipesfussyeaterswilleat #winnerwinnerIeatdinner, #Recipesforpickyeaters, #Foodforpickyeaters, #wellington, #NZ, #judithyeabsley, #helpforfussyeating, #helpforfussyeaters, #fussyeater, #fussyeating, #pickyeater, #pickyeating, #supportforpickyeaters, #creatingconfidenteaters, #newfoods, #bookforpickyeaters, #thepickypack, #funfoodsforpickyeaters, #funfoodsdforfussyeaters